 Bio-Identical hormone therapy is often considered a "fountain of youth".
 What is the normal testosterone level for optimum performance?
 That is the goal of hormone therapy for both males and females when beginning bio-identical hormone therapy.
-Balancing hormones naturally alleviates low testosterone symptoms in men and women.
+Balancing hormones via a hormone physician naturally alleviates low testosterone symptoms in men and women.
 Some of the common benefits that may occur:

 Like any prescribed medications there are pros and cons.
 Hormone therapy done properly can promote a better quality of life, and there are studies showing hormone therapy can improve heart health and reduce your risk to certain cancers.